metal-stack/csi-driver-lvm/README.md

 It automatically creates hostPath based persistent volumes on the nodes.

 Underneath it creates a LVM logical volume on the local disks.
-A grok pattern, which disks to use can be specified.
+A comma-separated list of grok pattern, which disks to use must be specified.

 This CSI driver is derived from https://github.com/kubernetes-csi/csi-driver-host-path and https://github.com/metal-stack/csi-lvm